 The exact cause is not known.
 It may be a mix of genetics and an abnormal response to infection.

-- Painless swelling of the lymph nodes in the neck, armpit, groin, or chest
+- Painless swelling in the neck, armpit, groin, or chest

 - Lack of hunger